KOlenja721/BigQuery/Readme.md

 extracted_assessments.registerTempTable('assessments')
 ````

-Create data frames and answer our three questions:
+Create data frames and answer our four questions:

 1. What are all the different types of assessments?
 2. How many distinct assessments are available?